 The employee should notify their manager quickly upon learning of the diagnosis.
 The manager should immediately remove the employee from the work location and send the employee home.
 According to the Minnesota Department of Health (MDH), the employee would need to self-quarantine for 14 days.

-In this situation, the employee would be placed on paid administrative leave because the employee is on MDH mandatory quarantine and caring for a family member who has been diagnosed with COVID-19.
-The manager should report the employee's absence to the Employee Resource Center using the [designated COVID-19 leave form \(Excel\)](#) (form updated 4-9-20).
+Work with your supervisor to discuss leave or telework arrangements as outlined in the [COVID-19 Leave policy](#) (updated 6-13-20).
+See question #2 above for full information about the updated COVID-19 Leave policy, effective June 13.